Skip to main content

 • There may be a leak at the place where the stomach (or intestine) is connected to the esophagus, which might require another operation to fix.
 This is not as common as it used to be because of improvements in surgical techniques.

-• Strictures (narrowing) can form where the esophagus is surgically connected to the stomach, which can cause problems swallowing for some patients.
-To relieve this symptom, these strictures can be expanded during an upper endoscopy procedure.
+• Strictures (narrowing) can form where the esophagus is surgically connected to the stomach, which can cause problems swallowing for some people.
+To relieve this symptom, these strictures can be dilated (opened up) during an upper endoscopy procedure.

-• After surgery, the stomach may empty too slowly because the nerves that cause it to contract can be damaged by surgery.
+• After surgery, the stomach may empty too slowly if the nerves that cause it to contract are damaged by surgery.
 This can sometimes lead to frequent nausea and vomiting.

-• After surgery, bile and stomach contents can back up into the esophagus because the ring-shaped muscle that normally keeps them inside the stomach (the lower esophageal sphincter) is often removed or changed by the surgery.
+• After surgery, bile and stomach contents might back up into the esophagus because the ring-shaped muscle that normally keeps them inside the stomach (the lower esophageal sphincter) is often removed or changed by the surgery.
 This can cause symptoms such as heartburn.
-Sometimes antacids or motility drugs can help these symptoms.
+Sometimes antacids or other medicines can help these symptoms.

 For more general information about surgery as a treatment for cancer, see Cancer Surgery.